Sojourner Tours

 RESTORATIVE FRENCH LIFESTYLE Trips For Women

 France has a special healing power that comes from the French commitment to perpetuate their ancestral connection to the earth.
 Sure, many people associate the French with highbrow culture, luxury, the arts, philosophy, beauty… and, they aren’t wrong!
 But, France also has a cultural spirituality grounded in the land, the people who work the land and the consumption of products of the earth —and that is foundation for the French lifestyle.
 A lifestyle that places significance on food, agriculture, viticulture, artisanal products and cooking as the magnetic force that draws lone individuals into social communities and grounds lost hearts with a personal connection to the earth.
+Food rituals draw people together around the table to slow down and connect but even when practiced alone, the French-style of eating is a way to practice living in the moment and feeling connected to your local community, the seasons and nature.
 This food culture unites France with the other Latin countries of Mediterranean: Spain and Italy.
 The magical healing power of food in the Romance countries healed the heart of author Frances Mayes and inspired her to write Under the Tuscan Sun and inspired Lisa Gustavson to start Sojourner tours.

 Sojourner celebrating a birthday with guide Lisa

 From the time she was a young girl, there was a void in Lisa’s heart that turned her into a life-long searcher on a quest for the love that would fill the hole within her.
 As a young girl, she adored her father who ushered her into the world with a belief that every creature has value by teaching her not to kill spiders in the house but to gently transport them outdoors.
 In his sophomore year at Harvard, a mental breakdown left him permanently disabled so he stayed at home writing poetry and watching over Lisa.
 The weight of his disability led Lisa’s parents to divorce when she was five.
 Lisa’s mother was a striking woman who’d done a little modeling before becoming a nurse; she loved to sew and decorate the humble Appalachian home where she raised Lisa.
-When Lisa was fifteen, her mother’s tremendous strength as a working single mother gave way to illness.
+When Lisa was fifteen, her mother’s tremendous strength as a working single mother gave way to illness and hospitalization, she lost her mother much like her father.
 Lisa was taken in by her father’s brother and his French-Algerian wife.
 In their bi-lingual bi-cultural home, Lisa began to pick up the linguistic skills and cultural practices that would eventually lead her to spend a junior year abroad in France where she met her French husband who became the doorman who ushered her into the French life.
-Losing both parents left Lisa wanting for community and groundedness —she was adrift in the world feeling alone and discarded even in the presence of others, even in a romantic partnership… and the French lifestyle offered her a way to heal through food.
+Losing both parents left Lisa wanting for community and groundedness —she was adrift in the world feeling alone, different, unseen or misunderstood even in the presence of others, even in a romantic partnership… and the French lifestyle offered her a way to heal part of that ungroundedness through food rituals and practices.

 Lisa marrying Francis in his grandmother’s village.
 2002

-French food culture provided Lisa with a healing tool in the form of an emotional anchor she could use to feel moored and connected to the local community wherever she traveled.
-The French have such a particular philosophy of food that UNESCO recognizes the French gastronomic meal as part of the world’s Intangible Cultural Heritage.
+The French have such a special philosophy of food that UNESCO recognizes the French gastronomic meal as part of the world’s Intangible Cultural Heritage.
 If you’ve read Mirille Guiliano’s French Women Don’t Get Fat you understand that one of the distinguishing features is a focus on pleasure: the goal of a French meal isn’t to feel “full” but rather satisfied.
 Quality is more important than quantity and French people would prefer to pay more to get less if it means obtaining something better.
 When you have less, you eat slower and savor it more… engaging all your senses to take in the visual… the aromatic… the textural… the flavor of what you are eating.
 Basically, in France, less is more!

 What “better” means is subjective, but the French generally agree that when food is local, traditional, artisanal… that scarcity and uniqueness lend value making something a precious treasure.
 This value is one way of defining terroir which leads the French government to reinforce the value of local, handmade foods through a positive A.O.C. labeling system that promotes the prioritization of purchasing non-industrial foods.
 Rowan Jacobsen beautifully explains the concept in the introduction to his book American Terroir concluding, “Paying attention to terroir is one of the best and most enjoyable ways to reestablish [our] relationship [with the earth and the rural people who nurture the land].
 It can teach us about who we are, why we like what we like and how we go about living on the earth.
 It can allow us to rediscover a romance that is exhilarating, fortifying and real.”
 Michelin star chefs are both artists as well as ambassadors of local farmers and this food philosophy -so, eating in a Michelin starred restaurant is an opportunity to experience love: love of the earth, love of the local farmers, love of the local artisans and love of yourself which is why Lisa includes dining in one on every sojourn itinerary.